bevyengine/bevy-website/content/news/2022-01-08-bevy-0.6/index.md

 }
 ```

 No need to manage sprite materials!
-Their texture handle is now a direct component and color can now be set directly on the {{rust_type(type="struct" crate="bevy_sprite" version="0.6.0" name="Sprite")}} component.
+Their texture handle is now a direct component and color can now be set directly on the `Sprite` component.

 <details>
     <summary>To compare, expand this to see the old Bevy 0.5 code</summary>